-Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.
+Due to COVID-19 safe management measures, our employees are continuing to telecommute till further notice with a skeletal team in the office.

 Our Community Legal Clinics are taking place via video-conferencing.
 To register for an appointment, complete the registration form HERE.

 For enquiries, email firstname.lastname@example.org or call 65360650 during our operating hours:

 As there may be a delay in the receipt of physical mail, please address all urgent correspondence to us via email.

 Know the Law Now booklet has helped thousands of people with common legal issues on Civil Matters, Family Issues, Criminal Proceedings, Employment Matters, Estate Planning and Transactional Issues.
 Before making an appointment to see a lawyer, it may be useful to refer to this booklet which is written in layman's terms for the general public.

 If you are facing a legal issue on a personal matter (investment, business and professional matters are not covered) and have never sought legal advice before, and/or are unable to afford a lawyer, you may call us to make an appointment for free basic legal advice at our Community Legal Clinics.
 These clinics run Mondays to Thursdays (excluding public holidays and eve of public holidays).
 At the legal clinic, you will be able to seek legal advice on a one-to-one basis for 20 minutes.

 Please note that we reserve the right to turn down requests for appointments by applicants who fail to meet the criteria for this free legal advice.

 Registration is required before an appointment is made for consultation at the Community Legal Clinic.

 To register for an appointment, you may choose to: